James Pradier: Life and work

 Unlike many of his contemporaries, Pradier oversaw the finishing of his sculptures himself.
 He was a friend of the Romantic poets Alfred de Musset, Victor Hugo, Théophile Gautier, and the young Gustave Flaubert.
 His workshop was a meeting place for artists, presided over by his mistress, Juliette Drouet, who became Victor Hugo's mistress in 1833.
-After the liaison with Drouet ended, Pradier married Louise d'Arcet (1814-1885), daughter of the French chemist Jean-Pierre-Joseph d'Arcet, in 1833.
+After the liaison with Drouet ended, Pradier married Louise d'Arcet (1814–1885), daughter of the French chemist Jean-Pierre-Joseph d'Arcet, in 1833.
 They separated in 1845, after Pradier had become aware of her infidelities.
 They had three children: Charlotte (born 27 July 1834), John (b.
 21 May 1836), and Thérèse (b.
 3 July 1839).
-Due to her numerous lovers and her complicated financial lfe, Louise Pradier was among the inspirations for Flaubert when he wrote Madame Bovary.
+Due to her numerous lovers and her complicated financial life, Louise Pradier was among the inspirations for Flaubert when he wrote Madame Bovary.